+Lions inhabit a wide range of habitats, from open plains to thick brush and dry thorn forest.
 Except for a small population of the Indian lion subspecies that remains in the Gir Forest of northwest India, lions now live only in Africa, from the Sahara's southern fringe to northern South Africa.
 They are absent from equatorial areas dominated by moist tropical forest.
-Lions inhabit a wide range of habitats, from open plains to thick brush and dry thorn forest, avoiding only wet tropical forest.

-Lions eat primarily large animals, such as zebra and wildebeest, weighing from 100 to 1,000 pounds (45 to 453 kilograms).
-In times of shortage, they also catch and eat a variety of smaller animals from rodents to reptiles.
-Lions steal kills from hyenas, leopards and other predators, but may also lose their catches to hyena groups.
+Lions primarily eat large animals that weigh from 100 to 1,000 pounds (45 to 453 kilograms), such as zebra and wildebeest.
+In times of shortage, they also catch and eat a variety of smaller animals, from rodents to reptiles.
+Lions also steal kills from hyenas, leopards and other predators.
+At times, they may lose their own catches to hyena groups.
 Lions may also feed on domestic livestock, especially in areas near villages.

-Due to varied dangers, including starvation during times of food shortage and attacks by male lions taking over prides, up to 80 percent of lion cubs die within their first two years of life.
+Females usually give birth to one to four cubs after a gestation of about 3 1/2 months.
+Cubs typically nurse for six months but start eating meat at three months.
+Due to dangers, including starvation during times of food shortage and attacks by male lions taking over prides, up to 80 percent of lion cubs die within their first 2 years of life.

-Zoo lions may live up into their late teens or early 20s.
+Lions in zoos may live into their late teens or early 20s.
 In the wild, a lioness may live up to 16 years, but males rarely live past the age of 12.

-During the past decade, lion populations have declined by about 30 percent and there are currently an estimated 20,000 lions remaining in the wild.
+During the past decade, lion populations have declined by about 30 percent.
+Currently, an estimated 20,000 lions remain in the wild.

 More than 10,000 years ago, lions thrived from North and South America to Europe, Africa and Asia.
 Today, following climatic changes and after centuries of hunting and habitat degradation by people, lions live primarily in scattered habitats across Africa — with the exception of the Gir Forest lions, which live in a national park in northwest India.